arth15/MyProject/notebook-log.md

 cd ../IQTree
 ```

-##### Run the commands to create maximum likelihood trees for sequences of both alignment methods.
+##### I downloaded [IQ-Tree](http://www.iqtree.org/#download) as iqtree-1.6.12-Windows.zip and extracted it into my IQtree directory before running the commands to create maximum likelihood trees for sequences of both alignment methods.
 These commands utilize ModelFinder Plus, which tells IQ-Tree to perform analysis using the substitution model with the minimum Bayesian information criterion score.
 '''
 bin/iqtree -s sequences-aligned-muscle.fasta
 '''